 3. Picking Your Skin

+Dermatologists have always warned about picking your pimples and bumps, especially the ones that appear on your face.
+Too much pressure applied to the area can cause inflammation and trauma to the skin.
 Picking at your skin only delays clear skin.
-And if repeatedly done, it can lead to acne scarring which is must worse than having acne.
+If repeatedly done, it can cause acne scarring which is must worse than having acne!
 The best at-home remedy is using a benzoyl peroxide wash or a leave-on benzoyl peroxide cream as a spot treatment.

 4. Using Dirty Makeup Brushes